 As students in the general courses devote the major portion of their time to reading, checks are made by short quizzes throughout the term and term grades are handed in.
-The work is graded A, B, C, D, F. Grade A indicates work of exceptional merit; Grade B of good average; Grade C of average; Grade D poor but passing and Grade F unsatisfactory.
+The work is graded A, B, C, D, F, I. Grade A indicates work of exceptional merit; Grade B of good average; Grade C of average; Grade D poor but passing and Grade F unsatisfactory.
+For work that has not been completed a grade of I will be given.
+If this work is not completed by the end of the semester in which the course is given again the I grade automatically becomes F.